robotix/2020.robotix.in/FAQ/warehouse.markdown

 Q: Does the robot have to return to the starting zone to mark the end of the run?
 If no, how do we know when the run ends?

 	Yes you have to return to the starting zone.
 The run will end as soon as the task is complete within the time limit and is placed in the safe zone or when the team wants the run to end or when the time runs out.

+Q: Is there any wall surrounding the arena?

+	Yes there will be a wall surrounding the arean from all the four sides and you will be penalized if the robot hits it during the run.